 The ones that are a problem in the nestbox are small, black or gray, with a humped back, short legs and antennae.
 Only the female takes a blood meal.
+She is attracted by CO2 given off by incubating birds and nestlings.
 Turkey Gnats will fly up to 15 miles in search of blood.
 (Source: BRAW, Gary Gaard.)
 Eggs are laid in fresh, slow running water (rivers, creeks, streams).
 There is only one generation each year.
 Saliva injected during biting can cause an allergic reaction (welt).

 Black flies are a serious pest, especially in some parts of the midwest.
 In 2008, Bob Flam indicated that ~240 bluebird nestlings were lost in 300 boxes on nine golf course trails in Iowa.
 Flam also lost 35 purple martin nestlings in his boxes, and his friend lost all of his purple martin nestlings (70-80) that same year.
 They may fill the nestlings' nares (nostrils) and suffocate them (per Russ Heindselman.)